oscjoh95/Indoor-Positioning-System-DW1000-with-Orientation/README.md

 ## Installation Tag
 1. Download the files from the tag folder to your raspberry pi.
-2. Verify that the constants under the setup section are correct.
+2. Verify that the constants under the setup section in tag.py are correct.
 3. Compile and run

 ## Project State